KRR-Oxford/DeepOnto/README.md

 - **Ontology Projection** ([`OntologyProjector`][deeponto.onto.OntologyProjector]): The projection algorithm, which is to transform an ontology's TBox into a set of RDF triples, is migrated from the mOWL library to here.
 Note that this approach is adopted in the OWL2Vec* ontology embeddings.

-- **Ontology Normalisation** ([`OntologyNormaliser`][deeponto.onto.OntologyNormaliser]): The implemented $\matchsc{EL}$ normalisation is also modified from the mOWL library, which is used to transform TBox axioms into normalised forms to support, e.g., geometric ontology embeddings.
+- **Ontology Normalisation** ([`OntologyNormaliser`][deeponto.onto.OntologyNormaliser]): The implemented $\matchcal{EL}$ normalisation is also modified from the mOWL library, which is used to transform TBox axioms into normalised forms to support, e.g., geometric ontology embeddings.

 ### Tools and Resources

-Individual tools and resources are implemented based on the core ontology API.
+Individual tools and resources are implemented based on the core ontology processing module.
 Currently, $\textsf{DeepOnto}$ supports the following:

 - **BERTMap** [1] is a BERT-based *ontology matching* (OM) system originally developed in [repo](https://github.com/KRR-Oxford/BERTMap) but is now maintained in $\textsf{DeepOnto}$.
 See [ontology matching with BERTMap & BERTMapLt](https://krr-oxford.github.io/DeepOnto/bertmap/).